yuzawa-san/wawona/README.md

 [?]
 Complete task?
 (Y/n):
 [?]
 I am healthy and not sick?: Yes (only choice)
 [?]
 Floor: Floor 2 (only choice)
 [?]
-Preferred space ID (press return for none):
-Preferred space is not available
-[?]
 Space:
    Desk 35
    Desk 36